-Grants to Madison, Wisconsin resident groups, neighborhood associations, business associations, and business organizations to enhance quality of life for local residents.
-Applicants should discuss proposals with program staff by February 5.
+Grants to Madison, Wisconsin resident groups, neighborhood associations, business associations, and business organizations to enhance the quality of life for local residents.
+Applicants must discuss their project with program staff before applying.
 This program is intended to enable neighborhoods to beautify public spaces and build capacity.
-Programs will improve quality of life within individual neighborhoods and the City as a whole.
+Programs will improve the quality of life within individual neighborhoods and the City as a whole.

-Your project must be free, accessible and welcoming to all.
-You many not charge neighbors or others for the right to use or take part in the activity or project.
+Projects must be free, accessible and welcoming to all.
+Organizers may not charge neighbors or others for the right to use or take part in the activity or project.

 This program fund an array of unique and creative community projects that meet these requirements: